eliotsykes/rails-code-review/README.md

 (If your app is hosted on an *.herokuapp.com domain, you get to use their SSL certificate for free, i.e. https://your-app.herokuapp.com just works.)

+# Presentation & Accessibility

+## Good Page Titles

+Are the page titles specific to the page?
+Page titles are useful to humans and search engine robots.

+Consider using the [`content_for`](http://api.rubyonrails.org/classes/ActionView/Helpers/CaptureHelper.html#method-i-content_for) helper or the [flutie](https://github.com/thoughtbot/flutie) gem.

+# Database

+## Healthy schema.rb

+Read through `db/schema.rb`.

+- Do the tables and columns have good names?
+- Is it indexed appropriately?
+- Is the database normalized (i.e. has no duplicate or redundant data)?
+- If the database is denormalized, is it for a good reason (e.g. performance)?

 # Documentation